-After the concept of modern banks came into existence in the 14th century, there hasn’t been much that's changed about their core idea — in essence it always comes down to a system of saving and lending.
+After modern banks came into existence in the 14th century, not much has changed about their core idea.
+In essence, it always comes down to a system of saving and lending.

-Over the course of time lots of things have changed, including an explosive growth of the world’s population, the industrial revolution and a general increase of wealth.
-And then there’s the most recent change — the ongoing fintech explosion that’s posing a challenge to these old institutions.
+But over time, lots of things have changed, including explosive population growth worldwide, the industrial revolution, and a general increase of wealth.
+And then there’s the most recent change — the ongoing fintech explosion that poses a challenge to these old institutions.

 Slow and steady loses the race

 For the most part, banks have been able to keep up with the times.
-While they traditionally move slowly, new ‘features’ like an international network of branch offices, the invention of ATMs and international wire transfers eventually were added to the system.
+While they traditionally move slowly, new ‘features’ like an international network of branch offices, the invention of ATMs and international wire transfers have gradually been added to the system.

-Then the end of the 20th century came around, when computers and the internet started making an impact on just about every industry.
-Again, banks eventually changed their offerings to include the possibilities of new technologies, creating ways for people to manage their banking online, or adopting new payment methods for today’s increasingly cashless society.
+But at the end of the 20th century, computers and the internet started affecting just about every industry.
+Again, banks' policies and procedures have changed to include the possibilities of new technologies, creating ways for people to manage their banking online, or adopting new payment methods for today’s increasingly cashless society.

-However, there’s a big problem that’s easy to overlook — most of these banks have been around for tens or sometimes even hundreds of years.
-Often having a long history of splits, mergers and acquisitions, today’s global giants like HSBC, JPMorgan Chase and BNP Paribas are comprised of large organizational structures with thousands of employees spread out over hundreds of multinational offices.
+But there’s still a big problem that’s easy to overlook — most of these banks have been around for tens or sometimes even hundreds of years.
+Often having a long history of splits, mergers and acquisitions, today’s global giants like HSBC, JPMorgan Chase and BNP Paribas have large organizational structures with thousands of employees spread out over hundreds of multinational offices.